mkyadav2021/devanagari_character_recognition/README.md

- A CNN using PyTorch to recognize handwritten Devnagari characters.
+ A CNN using PyTorch to recognize handwritten Devanagari characters.
 For training, I have used Devanagari Handwritten Character Dataset.